Niceanyh/LonglyCode/Comp201.md

 #### Software Specification
 &#8195;Definition: the process of establishing what services are required and the constraints on the system’s operation and development.

+#### Software Design and Implementation(inter-leaved)
+&#8195;Definition: The process of converting the system specification into an executable system
+##### Software design:
+Design a software structure that realises the specification,and design database, website design, data structures, communications protocols.
+&#8195;Architectural design
+&#8195;Abstract specification
+&#8195;Interface design
+&#8195;Component design
+&#8195;Data structure design
+&#8195;Algorithm design

+##### Implementation:
+&#8195;Translate this structure into an executable program.

 <h2 id="2">Week2</h2>
 ### Lecture 4